Groupize/UIInterviewTest/README.md

 Third - Ask questions.
 We're available as a resource if you get stuck.

+### Getting Started

+1. Ensure you have ruby 2.4.0 installed on your machine.
+   If you use RVM or rbenv the project has ruby version and gemset files to assist

+2. Fork this repository into your own Github account
+3. Clone the repository locally
+4. Run `bundle install`
+5. Run `rake db:migrate`
+6. Run `rake db:seed`
+7. Run `rails s` to start the server
+8. Go to http://localhost:3000 in your browser
+9. Get to work.
+See how much you can do to make the site look better.

 ### Your Objectives

 Your objectives are as follows.